A Comparative Study of Enriched Computational Homogenization Schemes Applied to Two-Dimensional Pattern-Transforming Elastomeric Mechanical Metamaterials: Homogenization Methodologies

-where~$\vec{u}(\vec{X},\vec{\zeta})$ denotes the displacement field corresponding to the microstructure translated by~$\vec{\zeta}$.
-For convenience, the reference homogenized solution~$\vec{\overline{u}}(\vec{X})$ is computed numerically by discretizing the integral of Eq.~\eqref{eq:EnsembleAverage} into a set of grid points spanning~$Q$, and calculating the DNS solution~$\vec{u}(\vec{X},\vec{\zeta})$ for each realization.
+valid over the entire domain with fully resolved microstructure containing all holes shifted by~$\vec{\zeta}$, $\vec{X} \in \Omega^\mathrm{dns}(\vec{\zeta}) \subseteq \Omega$, cf. Fig.~\ref{fig:GeneralMethods_a}.
+Because the static behaviour is of prime interest herein, all inertia effects (as well as body forces) are neglected throughout.
+The reference homogenized solution~$\vec{\overline{u}}(\vec{X})$ is for convenience computed numerically by discretizing the integral of Eq.~\eqref{eq:EnsembleAverage} into a set of grid points spanning~$Q$, and calculating the DNS solution~$\vec{u}(\vec{X},\vec{\zeta})$ for each realization.